- Jamie Lee Curtis, Judy Greer, Anthony Michael Hall, Will Patton

 - Release Date.
 October 15th, 2021

-For over forty years and now eleven movies we have watched Michael Myers slowly walk and kill o’ so many victims (not counting Season of the Witch, because the evil in that one was like Stonehenge or something).
-It looked like those days of murder where done, but in 2018 David Gordon Green and Danny McBride resurrected the franchise and put the Myers name back on people’s mind.
+For over forty years and now eleven movies we have watched Michael Myers slowly walk and killed so many victims (not counting Season of the Witch, because the evil in that one was like Stonehenge or something).
+It looked like those days of murder were done, but in 2018 David Gordon Green and Danny McBride resurrected the franchise and put the Myers name back on people’s mind.
 Envisioned as two movies, the studio wanted to see how this new Halloween did before committing to two more films.
 So welcome to the “bridge” movie.

 Of course when we last saw The Shape (James Jude Courtney) he was enjoying a toasty fire courtesy of Laurie Strode (Jamie Lee Curtis).
 She, along with her daughter Karen (Judy Greer) and granddaughter Allyson (Andi Matichak) thought after years of planning on Strodes part, finally had killed the evil that had stalked their town.
 Well thanks to first responders doing their job, the house wasn’t able to burn enough and The Shape got out and resumed his path of killings.
 Strode is not aware of this as she is on the way to the hospital, as this battle with The Shape nearly cost her, her own life.
 The town though has had enough of the evil that has stalked them all these years and as some of the survivors of The Shape’s past escapades like Tommy Doyle (Anthony Michael Hall) are over it and vow that evil will die tonight.
 With 2018’s Halloween, you could tell the filmmakers were such fans of the first films and did a really gob job emulating it and paying homage by sticking to what we loved about the series.